Adroiti/docs-for-code-review-tools/RuboCop/Layout-EmptyLineBetweenDefs.md

-Pattern: Layout/EmptyLineBetweenDefs
+Pattern: Missing empty line between method definitions

 Issue: -

 ## Description

 This cop checks whether method definitions are separated by one empty line.

-`NumberOfEmptyLines` can be and integer (e.g. 1 by default) or an array (e.g. [1, 2]) to specificy a minimum and a maximum of empty lines.
+`NumberOfEmptyLines` can be and integer (e.g. 1 by default) or an array (e.g. [1, 2]) to specify a minimum and a maximum of empty lines.

 `AllowAdjacentOneLineDefs` can be used to configure is adjacent